 - Your Saint Mary's Google Apps account is now accessible via your Mail app on your iOS device.

-To set up the Calendar app on an iOS device (running iOS 6) to view secondary and shared Google Apps calendars: The setup of an iOS device with Google Apps (see the instructions above) will only display your primary Google Apps calendar (the one designated with your name under My Calendars).
+To set up the Calendar app on an iOS device (running iOS 6, iOS 7, or iOS 8) to view secondary and shared Google Apps calendars: The setup of an iOS device with Google Apps (see the instructions above) will only display your primary Google Apps calendar (the one designated with your name under My Calendars).
 To have your additional calendars and shared calendars appear on your iOS device, please try the following:

 - From a computer or your iOS device, visit https://www.google.com/calendar/hosted/saintmarys.edu/syncselect